Power of Attorney Revocation Form

 (Seal)

-• State and country in which the POA is in effect;
+• State and country in which the POA is effective.

-• The name of the attorney-in-fact (and successor attorney-in-fact, if any).
+• The name of the attorney-in-fact whose power is being revoked (and that of the successor attorney-in-fact, if any).

 If the POA being revoked was originally recorded in the county recorder’s office, the revocation document should also be recorded to ensure the original POA is deemed ineffective.